Huang Jing (academic)

 Huang Jing (黄靖; born 1956) is a Chinese-American political scientist and alleged foreign agent.
-He was the director of the Centre on Asia and Globalisation and the Lee Foundation Professor on US-China Relations at the National University of Singapore's Lee Kuan Yew School of Public Policy until his permanent residence was revoked after the Ministry of Home Affairs called him "an agent of influence of a foreign country" on August 4, 2017.
+He was the director of the Centre on Asia and Globalisation and the Lee Foundation Professor on US-China Relations at the National University of Singapore's Lee Kuan Yew School of Public Policy until his permanent residence was revoked after the Singaporean Ministry of Home Affairs called him "an agent of influence of a foreign country" on August 4, 2017.

 Biography

 Early life

 Huang Jing was born in China in 1956.
 His parents were military doctors who served in the People's Volunteer Army during the Korean War.
 While a teenager, he was sent to Yunnan as part of the Down to the Countryside Movement.

 Huang graduated from Sichuan University, where he earned a bachelor of arts degree in English, and he went on to earn a master's degree in history from Fudan University and a PhD from Harvard University in 1995.

 Huang is married to Shirley Yang Xiuping (楊秀萍).
 They are both U.S. citizens, and resided in Singapore.
 In 2017, both of them had their Singapore permanent residence permit cancelled by the Ministry of Foreign Affairs and denied re-entry to Singapore.